Ly0n/awesome-robotic-tooling/README.md

 * [openproject](https://github.com/opf/openproject) - is the leading open source project management software
 * [hackmd](https://hackmd.io) - Online Real-time collaborate on team documentation in markdown
 * [leantime](https://github.com/Leantime/leantime) - Leantime is a lean project management system for innovators
+* [gitter](https://gitlab.com/gitlab-org/gitter/webapp) - Gitter is a chat and networking platform that helps to manage, grow and connect communities through messaging, content and discovery.

 ## Documentation and Presentation